htmlplus/examples/src/click-outside/menu/readme.md

           {this.open && (
             <plus-card elevation="10" id="menu" outlined>
               <plus-card-body>
-                Click me, I will stay visible until you click outside.
+                It will stay visible until you click outside.
               </plus-card-body>
             </plus-card>
           )}